david-smejkal/CaveFlight/README.md

   invoke glStencilOp, GL_KEEP, GL_KEEP, GL_INCR
 ```

-Doing the above results in solid objects represented by `1`, free space by `0` and collisions by `2` in OpenGL's stencil buffer.
+Doing the above results in solid objects being represented by `1`, free space by `0` and collisions by `2` in OpenGL's stencil buffer.
-By calling `glReadPixels()` around the ship we can eficiently check for any `2` occurrences in the stencil buffer to detect a collision.
+By calling `glReadPixels()` around the ship we can efficiently check for any `2` occurrences in the stencil buffer to detect a collision.
-When that happens we can then call `InitGame` to reset the game back into its initial state.
+When a collision happens the code then calls `InitGame` to reset the game.

 ## Conclusion
 The game can be further enhanced with various graphical textures and by adding more objects to the environment.
-Adding more objects shouldn't be too difficult because as long as they are also added to the stencil buffer they will automatically become collidable.
+Adding more objects should be relatively simple because as long as they are also added to the stencil buffer they will automatically become collidable.